updated Summer 2018

 The GPS led us off the toll road and onto a little-traversed secondary highway that snaked through isolated Soria.
 We happened upon a quaint small town on the river Duero, starting our La Rioja road trip with a glass of red and a stroll around town.

 As we hopped into the rental car and headed towards Logroño, I drove straight into a speed trap.
 Thankfully, I was a few kilometers under the limit, but we were still flagged down and made to pull over.
 As the Guardia Civil walked towards us, I remembered the words of the car rental agent, “I am legally obliged to tell you that, if you are pulled over, you do not have driving permission in this country.”

-After twenty minutes of my friends chatting nervously as I alternated between laughing and throwing up, we were fined 100€ and thoroughly spooked.
+After twenty minutes of my friends chatting nervously as I alternated between laughing and throwing up, we were fined 100€ and drove towards wine country thoroughly spooked.

 Six weeks later, both Hayley and I started driving courses and have been legally driving in Spain ever since.